ashuftw/working-notes/content/Literature/240410 Bayes Risk - Action and Conditional Risk.md

 - $a \in \mathcal{A}=\{1,2, \ldots, A\}$ represents the action
 - $\lambda$ is the loss function, such that $\lambda(a=j \mid s=i)$ states how costly an action $a=j$ given a classification $s  = i$

-> Note: The Cost function is entered manually.
+> **Note**:The Cost function is entered manually.
 So that the decision that would lead to a negative outcome is weighted with a very high cost.

 ## **Example**